raspberrypilearning/anime-expressions/en/step_5.md

 --- /task ---

 The `primary` class sets a contrasting background and text colour for most of the main content.

-The `secondary` and `tertiary` classes set additional colour combinations that look good with the colours in the `primary` class.
+The `secondary` class sets an additional colour combination that look good with the colours in the `primary` class.

 --- task ---